 The Strange Process of Renting in Hawaii

 Realtors and Property Managers are a big business in rental leasing and management in Hawaii.
-They are prominent due to a law in Hawaii that requires rentals have a Hawaii resident as a legal contact for the property.
+They are prominent because of a law in Hawaii that requires rentals have a Hawaii resident as a legal contact for the property.
 Any mainland owner that has a house or condo rental must have someone in Hawaii "represent" their property.
 In most cases they pick a realtor or property manager who is paid to manage the rental.

 We found vacation rental businesses much easier to deal with.
 They accept phone calls or email and though they specialize in short term rentals, they often represent long term rentals as well.
 Their web sites usually have pictures of the rental including every room inside.
-When we called, they gave us the address so we could drive by and were willing to set up a meeting with us to show the property.
+When we called, they gave us the address so we could drive by and were willing to set up a meeting immediately with us to show the property.
 And they have no application or approval process; their requirements are a security and cleaning deposit and a credit card number.

 The best alternative for renting is to deal with rental home owners that live in Hawaii and have local contact numbers.
 Rental owners are motivated to rent their property and know everything about it.
 There is no lengthy acceptance process or middle man to slow the process.
 Local owners are often picky about their renters and may be put off by folks different than themselves.
 We were lucky to find our rental from a local businessman.
-When we had issues or questions, we could easily get in touch with him and dd not have to deal with a company.
+When we had issues or questions, we could easily get in touch with him and did not have to deal with a company.

 How we picked our neighborhood in Hilo